fernandosanchezmunoz/docker-ceph-dcos/README.md

-# docker-mesos
+# docker-ceph-on-mesos
-Docker image for Mesos.
+Docker image for Ceph-on-Mesos.